FidelusAleksander/ghcertified/content/questions/admin/question-001.md

 ---
-question: "As a GitHub Organization administrator, You want users to authenticate using a corporate identity provider.
+question: "As a GitHub Organization administrator, you want users to authenticate using a corporate identity provider.
 Which of the following is a way to achieve this?"
 archetype: "questions"
 title: "Question 001"
 draft: false